 Avoiding the Double Kiss.. or not!

 The zone is an area within a bank shot that has heightened sensitivity, the stimulation of which may result in the production of a double kiss.
-When the cue ball makes contact twice with the object ball it is called a double kiss.
-The second “kiss” (contact) is not normally intentional.
+When the cue ball makes contact twice with the object ball, it is called a double kiss.
+The second “kiss” (touch) is not typically ordinarily intentional.

 The word kiss came from Old English cyssan (“to kiss”), in turn from coss (“a kiss”).
-In the cue sports a kiss is an instance of contact between balls, usually used in the context of describing an object ball contacting another object ball (e.g. "the 2 ball kissed off the 12 ball”), or in snooker the cue ball making contact with some object ball after the initial contact with a ball on.
-If the player's intention was to cause two object balls to kiss (e.g. to pocket a shot ball by ricocheting it off a stationary one), it is often called a kiss shot.
-However, when banking there is a zone (area) where the cue ball and object ball produce a second unintentional collision.
+In the cue sports, a kiss is an instance of contact between balls, usually used in the context of describing an object ball contacting another object ball (e.g., "the 6-ball kissed off the 9-ball”), or in snooker, the cue ball making contact with some object ball after the initial contact with a ball on.
+If the player intends to cause two object balls to kiss (e.g., to pocket a shot ball by ricocheting it off a stationary one), it is often called a kiss shot.
+However, when banking, there is a zone (area) where the cue ball and object ball produce a second unintentional collision.
 Once at the initial contact point and then again on the rebound.
-This second kiss will cause the object ball to dramatically miss the intended pocket.
+This second kiss will dramatically cause the object ball to miss the intended pocket.

-You can locate this zone by seeing two parallel lines, one on each side of the cue ball.
-Then connecting each line to the reflected intended pocket, as shown in each of the following movies.
-If any part of the intended object ball is touching either line it is in the zone and there is a chance for a double kiss.
+You can locate this zone by seeing two parallel lines on each side of the cue ball and then connecting each line to the reflected intended pocket.
+If any part of the intended object ball is touching either line, it is in this zone, and there is a chance for a double kiss.

 By tweaking the erogenous relationship of the A.S.S., you can avoid the double kiss.